wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 10 And Henry and Isaac, whose sir-name was Chauncey, spake well of all the captains and men that fought with them.

-11 The gallant captains Scott and Forsyth fought .bravely ; neither were they afraid.
+11 The gallant captains Scott and Forsyth fought bravely ; neither were they afraid.

 12 Boyd, and M'Comb, and Winder, and Chandler, and Porter, and a host of heroes, turned not aside from the heat of the battle.